The History of the

 The South Hill Volunteer Fire Department was officially organized in 1934 (date unknown, but thought to be in the early months).
 There were ten charter members in the department: Conrad L. Temple, chief; Bernard L. Smithson, W. W. Estes, Jr., Garland Creedle, Harry Mewborn, Lacy Howerton, Earl Matthews, Carter Northington, Clyde Williams, and Malcolm Wynn.

-On January 7, 1935, council authorized the purchase of a used truck, as cheaply as possible, which turned out to be a 1933 Chevrolet that had to be equipped by the fire department.
+On January 7, 1935, the town council authorized the purchase of a used truck, as cheaply as possible, which turned out to be a 1933 Chevrolet that had to be equipped by the fire department.
 This truck had been stripped to the chassis.
 The firemen took the truck to Lewis Ferrell's Blacksmith Shop where a windshield was improvised and the body transferred from the Model T Ford.
 Council then authorized the sale of the Model T for not less than $25.00.

 The town's first fire alarm system was installed on May 2, 1938, in the Virginia Telephone and Telegraph office, where all fire calls were received.
 The telephone operator sounded the alarm and the first fireman to reach the place where the fire truck was stored answered the phone to receive directions to the fire scene.

 On January 2, 1939, council authorized the purchase of a new 1939 Ford truck which was to be equipped by the fire department.
-But a counterproposal was made by Chief Clyde Williams offering $300.00 of the fire department's funds in order for the truck to be equipped and built by Roanoke Welding and Equipment Corporation (later Oren-Roanoke Corporation) for the sum
+But a counter proposal was made by Chief Clyde Williams offering $300.00 of the fire department's funds in order for the truck to be equipped and built by Roanoke Welding and Equipment Corporation (later Oren-Roanoke Corporation) for the sum of $2,482.00.
+Council agreed.
+This was the town's first fire truck to be equipped with a pump, and the truck is still in operation.

 This posed a problem, however, as the town still had no fire station to house its trucks and equipment.
 On April 12, 1939, Council authorized construction of a fire station on West Center Lane.
 An addition to the building was authorized October 7,1946, and the building was sold at public auction on January 6, 1958.
-Work began on the municipal building at the comer of Atlantic Street and Brunswick Avenue and was occupied June 1, 1959.
+Work began on the municipal building at the corner of Atlantic Street and Brunswick Avenue and was occupied June 1, 1959.

-On September 9, 1957, council authorized the purchase of a 1,500-gallon tank truck with the fire department purchasing the truck and the town donating $250.00 toward the tank and offered to maintain and insure it.
+On September 9, 1957, council authorized the purchase of a 1,500-gallon tank truck with the fire department purchasing the truck and the town donating $250.00 toward the tank and offering to maintain and insure it.
 Council authorized the purchase of a pump for this truck on November 7, 1960.
 It was replaced by a new Oren 1,500-gallon tanker at a later time.

 In 1964, Chief Donnie Wells and Assistant Chief Boney Hudson presented town council a proposal for the purchase of a 1965 Ford, John Bean 750-GPM pumper to cost approximately $18,000.00.
 The proposal: the fire department would pay for the chassis, borrow $13,000.00 from the bank and the town would pay $2,500.00 annually on the note with the fire department paying the interest.
 The proposal was approved and the truck purchased.

-On September 13, 1976, the fire department signed a contract with Oren for a 1978 Ford 1,000-GPM pumper at a cost of $65,618.69.
 On April 4, 1978, the purchasing committee was authorized to purchase a Chevrolet four-wheel drive pickup to be used as a brush truck with a skid tank and pump at a cost of $9,831.00 from department funds.

-At a meeting of the fire department members on March 24, 1980, the vote was unanimous to incorporate under a charter from
+At a meeting of the fire department members on March 24, 1980, the vote was unanimous to incorporate under a charter from the State Corporation Commission making the department a legal non-profit organization.

 An agreement was entered into between the town council and the fire department on August 4, 1980, to purchase beepers or pagers for each man on the active list at a cost of $9,552.00.
 The town paid $7,456.00 from the Fire Department Escrow Fund and the fire department paid $2,096.00.